smurawski/dsc_testing/README.md

 ### default

-Makes sure PowerShell remoting is enabled and that the LCM is configured so that invoke-dscresource can be used.
+Makes sure PowerShell remoting is enabled and that the LCM is configured so that `invoke-dscresource` can be used.

 ### with_hashes

 Tests how ruby hashes are used by resources that take Key/Value CIM instances.

-Validates both hashes and Chef::Node::ImmutableMash (attributes)
+Validates both hashes and `Chef::Node::ImmutableMash` (attributes)

 ### reboot_pending

-Tests reboot_action's response when a DSC resource flags that a reboot was needed.
+Tests `reboot_action`'s response when a DSC resource flags that a reboot was needed.

+## credentials

+Tests `dsc_resource` being able to use `ps_credential` via kitchen.